Last updated: June 19, 2026

 You may be able to use the West Virginia Address Confidentiality Program if you meet its rules and apply through an approved application assistant.
 You can also ask the court about keeping your address confidential in a protective order case.

-Can I get SNAP if I left home and have no stable address?
+Can I get SNAP if I left home?

 Do not self-deny.
 Apply through WV PATH or a DoHS office and explain your current housing situation.
 SNAP eligibility depends on household, income, expenses, and other rules.